 Abstract: This study employs a quantitative content analysis approach to the issue of vaccines, analyzing a total of 1,000 vaccine-related pins posted by four anti-vaccine organizations (Mercola, Natural News, Health Impact News, and GreenMedInfo) on the social media platform “Pinterest”.
 Pinterest was chosen as a platform to explore given the high percentage of active female […]Read More

-Dr. Jin has served on the editorial board for the Journal of Public Relations Research since 2009.
-In 2015, she became the editor of the Corporate Communication International (CCI) annual conference proceedings.
-She is an affiliated researcher of the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
-She is also an affiliate of the Owens Institute for Behavioral Research (OIBR) at the University of Georgia.
+Dr. Jin serves on the editorial board of Journal of Public Relations Research, Journal of International Crisis and Risk Communication Research, and Journal of Public Interest Communications.
+She is an affiliated researcher of the National Consortium for the Study of Terrorism and Responses to Terrorism at the University of Maryland.
+She is also a faculty affiliate of the Owens Institute for Behavioral Research (OIBR) at the University of Georgia.

 Actively engaged in bridging the gap between academia and industry, Dr. Jin has contributed 10 articles to professional publications and outlets with a global outreach, such as Communication Director, PR Tactics, and Institute for Public Relations’ Social Science for Social Media Research Center.
 She has given a seminar talk at the National Conference of State Legislatures, conducted professional workshops at the Public Relations Society of America’s international conferences, and presented at the Public Relations Leadership Summit sponsored by The Plank Center for Leadership in Public Relations.